8BitSensei/MasterMind/README.md

 A small game for Android devices

-The games current working title is either Mystery or MasterMind, it is an old project I'm recovering at it's had multiple working titles in that time.
+The games current working title is either Mystery or MasterMind, it is an old project and I'm recovering it right now so it's had multiple working titles in that time.

 HOW TO PLAY
 ============